COMP0016-T32/blog/README.md

 There will be `_site` directory generated in the root directory.

+**However**, notice that the website is designed to be deployed in the web server, so the styling will look cracked when opening `index.html` in the browser directly.
+This is obvious, so please either visit the [website](https://comp0016-t32.github.io/blog/) or run the local server by running `bundle exec jekyll serve`.

 ## How to write a blog post
 To add a new post, create a new markdown file in the `_posts` directory.
 The naming of the file must follow the following convention: `YYYY-MM-DD-title.markdown`.
 All blog posts must begin with front matter, which is used to set a layout.
 For our blogs, the following front matter is used: